 Contrary to popular opinion, AI has far more chances to get adopted successfully if it makes an impact on all parts of the organization.
 In other words, AI initiatives are more likely to be doomed if they are executed in isolation.

 Choose Use Cases Wisely

-This is one of the most overlooked steps in AI adoption.
+This is one of the most overlooked steps in artificial intelligence adoption.
 Far too often, companies rush to implement this technology because, on the surface, there are numerous potentially viable use cases.
 If you think about it, almost anything can be automated, but it rarely means it should be.
-Some of the use cases may even seem to be economically potent, but the factors making AI feasible are always far more granular and require all-round consideration for the technology adoption to be successful in the long term.
+Some of the use cases may even seem to be economically advantageous, but the factors making AI feasible are always far more granular and require all-round consideration for the technology adoption to be successful in the long term.

-AI adoption usually requires a complete redesign of a particular process rather than the introduction of small changes.
+AI adoption usually requires a complete redesign of particular tasks rather than the introduction of small changes.
 While we advocate a complete AI-driven transformation, sometimes you need to get back to the blackboard, recalculate the ROI, and reconsider if AI adoption is really the best option for your particular business case.
 For example, when it comes to AI for small businesses, it becomes increasingly popular to implement the technology for various automation purposes.
 While it largely depends on a specific business case, many automation issues can be solved with basic RPA programs with no need to go for full-on AI.

 So before making any conclusions about AI feasibility for your business case, ask the following questions:

 - How significant are the process changes we will need to introduce?

 - Do we have enough data?
 Is this data of sufficient quality?
 Is it accessible?

 - How much time will the team members need to get hold of the new AI-augmented process?